Charlottesville Employment Lawyers | Physicians

-Being certain that compensation is fair and protected, keeping an eye on non-competition clauses, and making it hard to fire a client but easy for a client to leave his or her employment, are all parts of my job.
-But, my concerns are broader than that.
+Being certain that compensation is fair and protected, keeping an eye on non-competition clauses, and making it hard to fire a client but easy for a client to leave his or her employment, are all parts of our job.
+But, our concerns are broader than that.

 Non-Competition AgreementsA non-competition agreement (“non-compete”) is a contract in which you promise not to compete with your employer after you leave your job.
 Each non-competition agreement (or clause) is written differently.
 Some are narrow and reasonable; others are very broad and incredibly damaging to a career.
 Some have loopholes; others have hidden risks that can ruin your ability to earn a livelihood for your family.

 You should always seek advice from a lawyer before signing any non-compete or upon receiving any threat by a former employer that they intend to take action against you for supposedly violate some kind of restrictive contract you already have signed.
-You need advice on your best options, your legal risks, your future plans, and so on.
+You need advice on your best options, your legal risks, and how to plan for your future.

 Different states handle non-competes differently.
-If your non-compete is enforced pursuant to Virginia law, they very often are enforced against employees . . . but there sometimes are hidden or subtle ways to destroy them.
+Non-competes are often enforced in Virginia, but there sometimes are hidden or subtle ways to invalidate them.
 By comparison, another state's law might be more lenient.
 Knowing how different states handle non-competes, and knowing how (if possible) to cause a judge to use one state’s laws instead of another state’s laws, can make all the difference in a case.

 Still, signing this document sometimes is exactly what you should do.
 However, you may not know what you are giving up by signing it.
 Employers can sneak all kinds of terms into the agreement that can make it much harder to get another job or get your career back on track.
-They can even make it so that you will not get paid for bonuses you already have earned, business expenses you already have incurred, and so on.
+These agreements can even make it so that you will not get paid for bonuses you already have earned, business expenses you already have incurred, and so on.
 You could inadvertently cut off your rights to benefits.
-And there also are certain terms for which you do want in there, for which you should negotiate.
+And there are also terms which you may want in the agreement, for which you should negotiate.

 If you are leaving a position, you should have an attorney that will look out for your best interest and make sure that you leave on terms that are the best for your family, your career, and your future.